vcoppe/csrflp-dd/README.md

-# srflp-dd
+# csrflp-dd
-A Decision-Diagram-based approach to solve the Single Row Facility Layout Problem (SRFLP).
+A Decision-Diagram-based approach to solve the Constrained Single Row Facility Layout Problem (cSRFLP).

 * `srflp_classic.cpp` performs a best-first branch-and-bound.
 * `srflp_boosted.cpp` performs a breadth-first branch-and-bound and uses a symmetry-breaking technique (turned off by default because not valid with constraints).